Processing a planning application

 You will have 28 days to provide this information or we may refuse your application.

 - visit the site

 - review your proposal against relevant planning policies

 - check that you have provided all the required information

 - organise consultations with other internal and external services as necessary

 - take valid comments into consideration

 Once the officer has completed the full review of your proposal, they will make a recommendation for the decision.
 In the event of approval, consideration will be given to the use of appropriate conditions.
 View Model planning conditions, directions and informatives (PDF 1.2MB).

 Planning officers deal with most applications but it is sometimes necessary to refer it to local councillors, the area committee or another committee for consideration.
-View our Scheme of Governance (pdf 598KB) for more information on the decision process for all types of developments.
+View our Scheme of Governance for more information on the decision process for all types of developments.